FlorianMichael/pit/README.md

 Add your first identity to it:

 ``
-java -jar pit.jar --generate google
+java -jar pit.jar --generate passwords google
 ``

 This will return a random generated password to be then used on the website.